 -i” flag and assign the AWS EC2 instance username (“ubuntu” in this case) with the provided hostname.

 Let me show you each step one-by-one.
-First, open your terminal on your local machine where you downloaded the SSH key pair and navigate to the location where your SSH key is located (typically, its “
+First, open your terminal on the local machine where you downloaded the SSH key pair and navigate to the location where your SSH key is located (typically, its “

 $ cd ~/Downloads/